 RENT A BIKE

-The absolute best way to get around this city is by bike.
+The absolute thanks to get around this town is by bike.
 Don’t be alarmed!
 There are lots and lots of bikers… EVERYWHERE.
 The fastest and prettiest way to see the sights by far.
 Truly, it’s the best way to live like a local.

 Get a feel for the history and layout of Amsterdam’s canals by boat.
 Take a full tour or hop-on-hop-off tour, and travel through the canals of the city.